Dr Kim Tran

 DOI 10.1016/j.aquaculture.2023.739548

-Citations Scopus - 3
+Citations Scopus - 1Web of Science - 6

-2023 Guan X, Kumar P, Li Z, Tran TKA, Chahal S, Lei Z, et al., 'Borophene Embedded Cellulose Paper for Enhanced Photothermal Water Evaporation and Prompt Bacterial Killing.', Adv Sci (Weinh), 10 e2205809 (2023) [C1]
+2023 Guan X, Kumar P, Li Z, Tran TKA, Chahal S, Lei Z, Huang C-Y, Lin C-H, Huang J-K, Hu L, Chang Y-C, Wang L, Britto JSJ, Panneerselvan L, Chu D, Wu T, Karakoti A, Yi J, Vinu A, 'Borophene Embedded Cellulose Paper for Enhanced Photothermal Water Evaporation and Prompt Bacterial Killing', ADVANCED SCIENCE, 10 (2023) [C1]

 DOI 10.1002/advs.202205809

-Citations Scopus - 21
+Citations Scopus - 6Web of Science - 38

-Co-authors Logeshwaran Panneerselvan, Jiabao Yi, Ajayan Vinu
+Co-authors Logeshwaran Panneerselvan, Ajayan Vinu

 DOI 10.1111/are.15968

-This study aimed to reveal possible alterations to lipidomic profiles in Sydney rock oysters, Saccostrea glomerata, exposed to estrogenic mixtures (i.e., estrone, E1; 17ß-estradiol, E2; estriol, E3; 17a-ethinylestradiol, EE2; bisphenol A, BPA; 4-t-octylphenol, 4-t-OP; and 4-nonylphenol, 4-NP) at ¿low¿ and ¿high¿ concentrations, typical of those detected in Australian and global receiving waters.
+This study aimed to reveal possible alterations to lipidomic profiles in Sydney rock oysters, Saccostrea glomerata, exposed to estrogenic mixtures (i.e., estrone, E1; 17ß-estradiol, E2; estriol, E3; 17a-ethinylestradiol, EE2; bisphenol A, BPA; 4-t-octylphenol, 4-t-OP; and 4-nonylphenol, 4-NP) at "low" and "high" concentrations, typical of those detected in Australian and global receiving waters.
 A seven-day acute exposure window exhibited significantly lower abundances of many non-polar metabolites in digestive gland, gills, and gonads.
 Overall, there was a strong effect of the carrier solvent ethanol (despite a low exposure of 0.0002%), with all solvent containing treatments exhibiting lower abundances of lipidic metabolites, especially in the gill and digestive gland.
 No significant changes of the lipidome were exhibited in the male gonad by estrogenic exposure.
 However, in the female gonad, significant reductions of phospholipids and phosphatidylcholine were associated with exposure to high estrogenic mixtures.
 We hypothesise that the decreases in these phospholipids in the female gonad may be attributable to 1) lower algal consumption and thus lower uptake of lipidic building blocks; 2) a reduction of available substrates for phospholipid and phosphatidylcholine synthesis; and/or 3) induction of reactive oxygen species via estrogen metabolism, which may cause lipid peroxidation and lower abundance of phospholipids.

 DOI 10.1016/j.chemosphere.2021.132997

-Citations Scopus - 4
+Citations Scopus - 8Web of Science - 4

 This study assessed the ability of phosphorus (P) fertilizer to remediate the rhizosphere of three wild plant species (Banksia seminuda, a tree; Chloris truncata, a grass; and Hakea prostrata, a shrub) growing in a soil contaminated with total (aliphatic) petroleum hydrocarbon (TPH).
 Plant growth, photosynthesis (via chlorophyll fluorescence), soil microbial activity, alkane hydroxylase AlkB (aliphatic hydrocarbon-degrading) gene abundance, and TPH removal were evaluated 120 days after planting.
 Overall, although TPH served as an additional carbon source for soil microorganisms, the presence of TPH in soil resulted in decreased plant growth and photosynthesis.
 However, growth, photosynthesis, microbial activities, and AlkB gene abundance were enhanced by the application of P fertilizer, thereby increasing TPH removal rates, although the extent and optimum P dosage varied among the plant species.
 The highest TPH removal (64.66%) was observed in soil planted with the Poaceae species, C. truncata, and amended with 100 mg P kg-1 soil, while H. prostrata showed higher TPH removal compared to the plant belonging to the same Proteaceae family, B. seminuda.
 The presence of plants resulted in higher AlkB gene abundance and TPH removal relative to the unplanted control.
 The removal of TPH was associated directly with AlkB gene abundance (R2 > 0.9, p < 0.001), which was affected by plant identity and P levels.
 The results indicated that an integrated approach involving wild plant species and optimum P amendment, which was determined through experimentation using different plant species, was an efficient way to remediate soil contaminated with TPH.